-Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above:

-No meals will be eaten at school.

-Meal sacks containing breakfast, lunch and supper will be provided to students as they leave school buildings for the day.

-Staff Meals:

-Staff will wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol before meals and will be encouraged to do so after.

-Staff will take meals in designated areas where six feet of physical distance can be maintained at all times.
-Staff will be encouraged to stagger meals to limit congregating in shared spaces.

-Face coverings are to be worn except when eating or drinking and time spent in spaces where face coverings are not worn should be minimized.
+- No meals will be eaten at school. - Meal sacks containing breakfast, lunch and supper will be provided to students as they leave school buildings for the day. - Staff Meals: Will be eaten in their own classroom spaces. - Staff will wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol before meals and will be encouraged to do so after. - Staff will take meals in designated areas where six feet of physical distance can be maintained at all times.
+Staff will be encouraged to stagger meals to limit congregating in shared spaces. - Face coverings are to be worn except when eating or drinking and time spent in spaces where face coverings are not worn should be minimized.